MaineDSA/ActionNetworkEventSync/README.md

 - **syncANtoGCal()** Retrieving a list of recently-edited Action Network events from each API key and syncing them to Google Calendar.
-- **draftANEventMessage()** Retriving a list of upcoming Action Network events from the first API key and compiling them into an HTML-formatted email draft on Action Network.
+- **draftANEventMessage()** Retriving a list of upcoming Action Network events and compiling them into an HTML-formatted email draft on the Action Network group found at the first API key.
 - **postTodaysEvents()** Retriving a list of upcoming Action Network events from each API key and compiling them into a regular Slack post.

 ## Screenshots